zaid478/ClusterNet_ML_Project/README.md

 # ClusterNet modification for Course Project

-This code implements the modified version of the ClusterNet method described in the NeurIPS 2019 paper [End to End Learning and Optimization on Graphs] (https://arxiv.org/abs/1905.13732).
+This code implements the modified version of the ClusterNet method described in the NeurIPS 2019 paper [End to End Learning and Optimization on Graphs](https://arxiv.org/abs/1905.13732).
 ClusterNet provides a differentiable k-means clustering layer which is used as a building block for solving graph optimization problems.
 )
 ```
 @inproceedings{wilder2019end,